 Under the Media tab, click on the “Add Media File” button.

-This will launch a popup window where that will allow you to upload your podcast episode from your website FTP folder, a cloud storage, or from your computer’s hard drive.
+This will launch a popup window that will allow you to upload your podcast episode from your website's FTP folder, cloud storage, or from your computer’s hard drive.

 You’ll also see that the “Populate Form with ID3 data” is checked.
 This means that once your podcast episode uploads, all meta data of your podcast episode like its title and meta description will be included in the appropriate fields.